Bachelor of Arts in Social Work (BASW): Career Growth

 • To gain real-world experience: Most BASW programs include supervised fieldwork experience, which allows students to apply the knowledge and skills learned in the classroom to real-world settings.

-• To have a career with good job outlook: The job outlook for social workers is generally positive, with employment opportunities expected to grow faster than the average for all occupations.
+• To have a career with a good job outlook: Social workers' job outlook is generally positive, with employment opportunities expected to grow faster than the average for all occupations.

-• To work in a variety of fields: Social workers can work in a variety of fields, including child welfare, mental health, community development, healthcare, and many more.
+• Social workers can work in a variety of fields, including child welfare, mental health, community development, healthcare, and more.

-• To be part of a profession that values ethics and social justice: Social work is a profession that emphasizes ethics and social justice, which aligns with the values and beliefs of many people who are interested in making a difference in the world.
+• To be part of a profession that values ethics and social justice: Social work emphasizes ethics and social justice, which aligns with the values and beliefs of many people interested in making a difference in the world.

 FAQ